Stony Brook State Park

 Flow: Consistent medium to high flow.

 Waterway: Stony Brook, which begins about two miles south, and after flowing through the park, empties into Canaseraga Creek.
 Canaseraga Creek is a major tributary to the Genesee River.
 It meets the Genesee just north of Mount Morris.
+The Genesee River takes the water north to Lake Ontario.

 Time: 2 hours.